jps28PCT/Park_Clarke_Transforms_C/README.md

 Requires `<math.h>` for `sin()` and `cos()`.</br>
 </br>
 The Park transform converts three-phase vectors in the time domain to a stationary two-phase vector.</br>
-The Clarke transform rotates the two-phase vector into a consistent reference frame.</br>
+The Clarke transform rotates the two-phase stationary vector into a rotating reference frame.</br>
 </br>
 I developed this as part of a field-oriented control BLDC motor project.